Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tauber-Wiener theorems

 If $\mathcal{F}[\sigma]$ vanishes at most on a set of measure $0$, we can divide by $\mathcal{F}[\sigma]$ and get

 with respect to the Lebesgue measure.
 Note that the coefficient

 of \autoref{eq:explicit}, depend on the specified accuracy $\ve$.
-How the coefficients behave when $\ve \to 0$ is commonly refered to \emph{Tauber-Wiener theorems}.
+How the coefficients behave when $\ve \to 0$ is commonly refered to \emph{Tauber-Wiener-theorems}.
 Important work in this area is for instance \cite{HarLit21,Har31,Wie32,Har49} dating back to \cite{Tau97}.
-Different variants have been considered with functions defined on bounded intervals and on $\R$.
+Different variants have been considered with functions defined on bounded intervals and on $\R$. \end{remark} \begin{remark} The fight hand side of \autoref{eq:explicit} is nothing else than a \emph{non uniform discrete Fourier-transform} (see for instance \cite{FesSut03b,LeeGre05,PloPotSteTas18,PotSte03}).
+This means that the the Tauber-Wiener theorem guarantees that $\frac{\mathcal{F}[\x_\noc]}{\mathcal{F}[\sigma]}$ provides the existence of a non equidistant Fourier-series. \end{remark} In the following we define energies of functions, which are computed from the coefficients of Tauber-Wiener-approximations (see \autoref{eq:wiener_property})